 8. Student loan default rates and other consumer information (Component 5.4)

 The U.S. Department of Education releases office default rates once per year.
 A cohort default rate is the percentage of an institution’s borrowers who enter repayment on certain Federal Family Education Loan (FFEL) Program or William D. Ford Federal Direct Loan (Direct Loan) Program loans during a particular federal fiscal year, October 1 to September 30, and default or meet other specified conditions prior to the end of the second following fiscal year.
-Below are the Baker University’s student loan default rates for the following fiscal years—FY 2012, 2013, 2014.
-The Baker Financial Aid Office indicates that they have been informed that the most current default rate is 4.8% which is not currently listed at the National Student Loan Data System (NSLDS).
+Below are Baker University’s student loan default rates for the following fiscal years: FY 2013, 2014, 2015.
+The Baker Financial Aid Office indicates that they have been informed that the most current default rate is for FY 2016.
+It stated our default rate was 5.9% which is not currently listed at the National Student Loan Data System (NSLDS).

 The Department of Education gives these awards with financial prizes to be applied to the following year’s tuition:

 • Mildred Hunt Riddle Departmental Recognition Scholarship for Education